bubblydoo/react-done-tracker/README.md

 Aborting a done tracker (e.g. `child.abort()`) removes it from the parent done tracker.

-There are React-specific considerations, mostly to support Strict Mode:

 ```tsx
 const child = new LeafDoneTracker();
 const parent = new NodeDoneTracker();